carlohamalainen/carlohamalainen.github.io/_posts/2012-04-05-home-brew-fridge-thermostat.md

 Author: Carlo

 It only operates in cooling or warming mode, not both.
-So assuming the outside temperature is significantly above 20C, you&#8217;d set it to cooling mode (green light will come on) and 12C, fridge thermostat as cold as possible, and then it will turn the fridge on when the temperature hits 13C or so.
+So assuming the outside temperature is significantly above 20C, you'd set it to cooling mode (green light will come on) and 12C, fridge thermostat as cold as possible, and then it will turn the fridge on when the temperature hits 13C or so.

 Date: 2014-01-29 08:00:53.797336 UTC